utdata/icj-class/static-apps/static-02-layouts.md

 If we look in our `base.njk` layout at about line 13, we'll see this code: `{% include "_includes/nav.njk" %}`.
 What an include does is when the browser renders the page, it takes all the code inside that `nav.njk` file and inserts it into that location in the layout/page.
 It's sorta like a "block" but dumber.
 We can't overwrite it.
 But it is really handy to break up your code into logical files so you can find code later when your website gets complex.

-Our example here is the navigation for the website, which we've saved in `src/njk/_includes/nav.njk`.
+Our example here is the navigation for the website, which is saved in `src/njk/_includes/nav.njk`.
 In maintaining a website, you'll often go into the navigation and make changes, so it makes sense to put it in separate file where we can easily find it.

 Let's update the Brand and a link to a new page we'll add later.

 - Open `src/njk/_includes/nav.njk`.
 - Find the `navbar-brand` segment and update the text "Navbar" to "Pirate Cove".
-- AFTER the line that has <ul class="navbar-nav"> (about line 7), add the following:
+- AFTER the line that has `<ul class="navbar-nav">` (about line 7), add the following:

 ```html
       <li class="nav-item">